-To import a project from an Identity Vault or from the File System, see Chapter 11, "Importing into Designer," on page 287.
+To import a project from an Identity Vault or from the File System, see Chapter 11, "Importing into Designer," on page 273.

-IMPORTANT: You can open projects updated in Designer 4.0 or later, especially the ones where the linkages were migrated, with earlier versions of Designer.
+IMPORTANT: You can open projects updated in Designer 4.x, especially the ones where the linkages were migrated, with earlier versions of Designer.